AliciaEA/panthera-uncia/README.md

 3. Start the dev server: `npm run dev`
 4. Open in your browser and explore!

+---

 ## Credits
 See the footer for vector and image credits.
-All assets used with permission or under free licenses. <<I Used vectors from Vecteezy>>
+All assets used with permission or under free licenses.
+(Big thanks to Vecteezy!)

 ---

 Enjoy learning about Panthera uncia and help protect this incredible species!
+If you have feedback or want to see more features, let me know. 🐾